RayHightower/RayHightower.com/_posts/2017-05-09-lessons-from-berkshire-hathaway.markdown

 The Q & A session is the most education-packed part of the event.
 Warren and Charlie sit at the front of the room with 38,000+ onlookers (plus the online audience).
 They answer questions.
 They drink Coca-Cola.
 And they munch on See’s Candy.

 Warren’s answers tend to be detailed and professorial, with a few wise-cracks woven in.
 After answering a question, Warren might ask Charlie to add his view, to which Charlie might respond with a terse “damn right” or “I have nothing to add.”

-One year, Buffett was asked for his views on the investment approach of a well-known money manager.
+At one annual meeting, Buffett was asked for his views on the investment approach of a well-known money manager.
 Buffett then turned to Munger for his view.

 “He’s an idiot”, responded Munger.

 “You can’t say that, Charlie.
 He’s a nice guy”, replied Buffett.

 “He may be a nice guy.
 But he’s still an idiot.”
-Charlie then followed up with a quick explanation of how statistical analysis should work, why a smart person should be willing to change their thinking in the face of new evidence, and how stubbornness gets investors in trouble.
-“And that’s why he’s an idiot”, he concluded.
+Charlie then followed up with a quick explanation of how statistical analysis works, why a smart person should be willing to change their thinking in the face of new evidence, and how stubbornness gets investors in trouble.
+“And that’s why he’s an idiot”, Charlie concluded.

 The exchanges are impromptu and priceless.